 Reblogging is a quick way to share posts published by other WordPress.com users on your own blog.
 People have been reblogging others’ posts since blogging started, but our new reblogging system enables authors to retain greater control over their content.
 To reblog a post, click the Share button from the Reader or the Reblog button at the bottom of a post directly on the site.

-When a post is reblogged, it shows up with a link back to the blog it came from, the first image in the post, an excerpt of the post’s introduction (if it contains text), and thumbnails of any other images that the post contains.
+When a post is reblogged, it shows up with a link back to the blog it came from, the reblogger’s commentary highlighted, and an excerpt of the post’s text and media.
 It also shows any comments left by the person who reblogged the post:

 Reblogs published on blogs you follow will also appear in your Reader:

 What happens when my posts get reblogged?

 An excerpt of your post will be published on the reblogger’s site (with a link back to your original post), and you’ll receive a reblog notification in the post comments (you might need to approve the comment first):